zeroluck/docs/sources/reference/oxAuth/oxauth-config.md

 </display-values-supported>
 ```

-### Supported claim types
+### Supported OpenID claim types

+According to the [OpenID Core Documentation][openid-core], the Gluu
-Currently, the Gluu Server supports these claims:
+Server supports these claims:

 * `normal`:
 * `distributed`: